FAQ

 A: If you should happen to find more cost-efficient assistance elsewhere and would like to cancel your membership with our organization, please notify us immediately so that we can close your account before your next draft date.
 If you would like to cancel a new account and think you might be eligible for a refund, please see the guidelines below:

-• To be eligible for a full refund ($50 application fee + first month's dues), you must either cancel your membership before we have prepared and mailed your New Member Kit or cancel your membership within the first three (3) days and return all materials from your New Member Kit.
+- To be eligible for a full refund ($50 administration fee + first month's dues), you must either cancel your membership before we have prepared and mailed your New Member Kit or cancel your membership within the first three (3) days and return all materials from your New Member Kit.

 Q: Is this insurance?